 Increased Frequency = Top of Mind

-The other thing I found fascinating about my client’s story is that people thought they were getting emails more frequently than they really were.
+The other thing I found fascinating about my client’s story is that people thought they were getting emails more frequently than they actually were.

 It didn’t take long for me to realize that her email newsletters were expected and anticipated.
 More importantly, I believe her readers (potential prospects!) save the good emails to read later or for future reference.